k78ma/quartz/content/3A/MTE 325/Synchronous Write Timing.md

 ![[Synchronous Write Timing-1.png]]

-In the timing diagram, we see that here is a `Address Decoded` signal and a `Register Clock`.
+In the timing diagram, we see that there is a `Address Decoded` signal and a `Register Clock`.

 `Address Decoded` functions identically to the read case, indicating that the target device is now aware of its involvement in the transaction.